oracle-livelabs/security/oci-kms/simulation-block-access/simulation-block-access.md

       Your Autonomous Database could not be started.
 Please contact Oracle Support.
       ```

-    To check all the details about this, [please refer to the following documentation link.](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-keys-notes.html)
+    To check all the details about this, [please refer to the documentation.](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-keys-notes.html)

 ## Acknowledgements